yuxuehui/arlpe/README.md

 # ARLPE: A Meta Reinforcement Learning Framework for Glucose Regulation in Type 1 Diabetics

-This is the official implementation of ARLPE (accepted to Expert Systems with Applications), which achieves the automatic glucose regulation of unknown patients even with uncertainties and noise.
+This is the official implementation of ARLPE (accepted to Expert Systems with Applications, https://doi.org/10.1016/j.eswa.2023.120156), which achieves the automatic glucose regulation of unknown patients even with uncertainties and noise.
 The performance of ARLPE is evaluated in 30 *in silico* patients from the Diabetes Mellitus Metabolic Simulator for Research (DMMS.R) [<sup>1</sup>](#refer-anchor-1), a computer application designed for clinical trials in virtual subjects and certified by the US FDA.

 <img src="https://raw.githubusercontent.com/yuxuehui/arlpe/main/fig/teg-logo.png" width="50%" style="display:block; margin:0 auto;">